Best places to visit in Greece - the destinations loved by experts, locals and tourists

 If you’re looking for one of the best European city breaks, you could start with Athens, the birthplace of Western civilization.
 Nowadays it’s a city of contrasts where you’ll find archaeological sites nestled next to lively coffee shops, market stalls and cocktail bars.
 Or you could head to the best Greek islands, all possessing their own unique charm, cuisine, and exquisite scenery.
 Then there’s everything in-between: the mountainous landscapes, towering cliffs, and endless beaches that you’ll find across the country.

-We have included a mixture of destinations in this list - from some of the best islands in Europe, to accessible areas of the mainland.
+As someone who's traveled around Greece for the last decade, with a short stint of living in it, I like to think I have my finger on the pulse of the best places to visit.
+But just to be sure, I've also enlisted the help of my Greek friends and family members to cover a mixture of destinations - from some of the best islands in Europe, to accessible areas of the mainland.
 Whether you’re looking for sun, sea, sand, culture, or a buzzing culinary experience, as one of the best places to visit in Europe, Greece can satiate all these desires.

 The best places to visit in Greece

 No trip to Greece would be complete without a trip to its capital, Athens.
 A sprawling, modern metropolis overlooked by the Acropolis, a citadel that's sat on top of a rocky outcrop since 5th century BC.
 Even if you're not interested in history, it's hard not to marvel at the ancient Greek monumental complex, which can be seen from virtually every corner of the city.
+In the summer months, you can also attend concerts, opera and theatre performances at Odeon Herodes Atticus, the ancient theatre perched on the Acropolis.
 It's a true bucket list experience.
-Once you've scaled the heights of the Acropolis, head down to check out the museum which details the history of the site and city as a whole.
+Once you've scaled the heights of the Acropolis, head down to check out the museum which details the history of the site and the city as a whole.